HyunSeung94/music-dms-backend/README.md

-### Smart-City Platform Backend
+### MusicDMS Platform Backend

-This Project is Smart-City Platform Backend Project.
+This Project is MusicDMS Platform Backend Project.